run-ai/docs/docs/Researcher/cli-reference/new-cli/runai.md

 ### Authenticating your CLI

-First you will need to login to authenticate the CLI.
+You will need to login to authenticate the CLI.
 In your terminal widow run:

 `runai login`